 The creation of the Scalar publication is supported by a National Endowment for the Humanities Mellon Fellowship for Digital Publication for 2021-2022.
 Harlem in Disorder is under contract to be published by Stanford University Press in its Digital Projects series.

-Year of the Riot is a collaborative research project involving Shane White, Stephen Robertson, Stephen Garton, and Ian Johnson, with research assistance from Conor Hannon, and Anna Lebovic.
-A related website offers a customised view of our research database which uses the Heurist knowledge management system, developed by Ian Johnson and Artem Osmakov (University of Sydney Faculty of Arts and Social Sciences).
+Harlem in Disorder began as part of the Year of the Riot project, a collaboration with Shane White and Stephen Garton, with research assistance from Conor Hannon, and Anna Lebovic at the University of Sydney.
+Nicole Cook and Benjamin Mackey at George Mason University provided additional research assistance.
+A related website offers a customized view of our research database which uses the Heurist knowledge management system, developed by Ian Johnson and Artem Osmakov (University of Sydney Faculty of Arts and Social Sciences).